NURSING 7209 - Contexts of Nursing Practice

 General Course Information

-Course Code NURSING 7209 Course Contexts of Nursing Practice Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Restrictions Available to M.Clin Nurs students only Course Description This course addresses contemporary contexts of health care including community, mental health and rural and remote within a multi-disciplinary health care system.
+Course Code NURSING 7209 Course Contexts of Nursing Practice Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Restrictions Available to M.Clin Nurs students only Course Description This course addresses contemporary contexts of health care including community, mental health and rural and remote within a multi-disciplinary health care system.

 Course Coordinator: Dr Robert LaingCourse Coordinator: Hannah Albanese